Amber-Song/OAuth-note/Enable-SSO-for-Teams-tab-app.md

 **OAuth (Open Authorization)**
 : OAuth is a protocol that allows third-party applications to access a user's resources.
 For example, a third-party app can access your Google Drive files after you grant permission, without needing your Google password.
 OAuth can be used as part of an SSO system.

-# Update app manifest for SSO and preview app

-# Grant Microsoft Graph permissions and scopes